 Pay attention to how you eat and move and you’ll be better equipped to live the life of your dreams, whether that’s in your own backyard or halfway around the world.

 And isn’t that what it’s all about?

-Find out how learning to gracefully handle change and growth helped me become more comfortable with my body and my life in Strip Off Your Fear: Radiate the Confidence within.
+Find out how learning to gracefully handle change and growth helped me become more comfortable with my body and my life in Strip Off Your Fear: The Good Girl’s Guide to Saying What You Want.
 Available in paperback, Kindle, or ebook.